Academic Accommodations Request: Disclosing a Disability Effective January 2003

-All such complaints should be addressed to the attention of the University Compliance Officer, c/o Office of Affirmative Action, 901 William Pitt Union, Pittsburgh, PA 15260, Tel: (412) 648-7860, who has been designated to coordinate the University's Section 504 and ADA compliance efforts.
+All such complaints should be addressed to the attention of the Office of Diversity Inclusion, c/o Cheryl Ruffin, Manager of Affirmative Action, 200 Craig Street 5th Floor Pittsburgh, PA 15260, Tel: (412) 648-7292, who has been designated to coordinate the University’s Section 504 and ADA compliance efforts.

 The following steps explain the procedure:

 - A complaint should be filed in writing or verbally, and shall contain the name and address of the person filing it, and briefly describe the nature of the complaint and the alleged violation of the regulations.